Kirk Roberts Bio

 I did a Skype session with Chuck and Jonathan and hit it off with them right away.
 I spent a weekend with them trying some great local beers and talking about our philosophies on brewing.
 I was excited to work with people who shared my passion for great beer!

-My goal at Steam Theory Brewing Company is to make our customers excited to try our beers.
+My goal at Steam Theory is to have our customers try new beers.
 I want them to be able to try something new every time they are here.